 For the sake of simplicity and clarification, the default agreement of contract( ) tries not to use the specific terminology of the laws of any country or state.
 One example of country-specific legalese is the use of the words 'work made for hire', a term used in many U.S. agreements.
 These exact words are used because this is how they appear in the Title 17 of the United States Code, which deals with copyrights.
 The default agreement of contract( ) does not use these exact words because maybe U.S. law doesn’t apply to your agreement and it wouldn’t make sense to refer to a U.S. term.
 And, using such words implicitly, and maybe emotionally, refer to an employer-employee type relationship that may not be the case at all.

 Another example of country-specific legalese is the transfer of intellectual property rights, commonly known as 'IP'.
 Some countries do not allow the ownership of IP to transfer from one person or company to another.
 When your agreement proposes to transfer ownership of IP in a country or state where such transfer is impossible, the section on IP in the agreement may be held invalid in court.
 In this case, your only option is to get an unlimited exclusive license.
-This is why the default agreement of contract( ) explicitly mentions what these rights mean, instead of using words such as 'license' or 'transfer'.
+This is why the default agreement of contract( ) explicitly mentions what these rights mean, instead of fully relying on the definitions of words such as 'license' or 'transfer'.

-Other examples of other legalese not included in contract( ) agreements are:
+Other examples of legalese not included in contract( ) agreements are:

-In short: while the default agreement of contract( ) is designed to cover most cases, it is also designed to be short and straight forward.
-Be aware that the default agreement therefore still relies on local laws for a number of things like those listed above.
+In short: while the default agreement of contract( ) is designed to cover most common cases when game developers go into an agreement with each other, it is also designed to be short and straight forward.
+Be aware that the default agreement therefore doesn't include everything, and in case things do get real bad and your agreement it taken to court, your agreement will still rely on local laws.

-I have been in numerous tricky situations with contractors and intellectual property right transfers, and found that it was never the legalese that saved my relationship with a collaborator or contractor, but rather the inclusiveness of the contract and how making the contract together helped to clarify mutual expectations: a contract in common language, simple and straightforward, can serve an equally good purpose if it reflects the conversation between two people rather than the conversation between two attorneys.
+Having been in numerous tricky situations with contractors (about money and about intellectual property rights), I found that it was never the legalese that saved my relationship with a collaborator or contractor.
+Communication was always key: making the contract together helped to clarify mutual expectations, and when things got difficult, it was important to really listen and understand each other's fears and needs.
+This is why I think a contract in common language, simple and straightforward, can serve an equally good purpose if it reflects the conversation between two people rather than the conversation between two attorneys.

 The default agreement that contract( ) offers is my attempt to transfer my experience, but also the experiences of dozens of other developers and attorneys, to other game developers.
-I (Adriaan de Jongh) use the default agreement from contract( ) myself, and feel that this is the only way to make it as unbiased, practical, honest, but also as legit as possible.
-I'm not responsible for your agreements with others, but I do not want to push anyone into an agreement I would not want to be in myself.
+I (Adriaan de Jongh) use the default agreement from contract( ) myself, both as a company and as a contractor.
+I feel that that's the only way to make it as unbiased, practical, but also as honest as possible.
+I am not responsible for your agreements with others, but I do not want to push you or anyone into an agreement I would not want to be in myself.

 I repeat: I am not an attorney and the default agreement from contract( ) is not legal advice.
 If you are looking for legal advice, wish to cover any of the legalese mentioned earlier, or want to know what the law provides if cases are not included in the default agreement of contract( ), hire a qualified attorney-at-law from your country or state to go over the agreement from contract( ) before signing it.

-A: First of all, if you feel that the change you would like to make to the agreement is common in the games industry, be sure to suggest a change so that everyone will benefit from this change.
+A: First of all, if you feel that the change you would like to make to the agreement is common in the games industry, be sure to email Adriaan de Jongh (email address on his website) so that he can consider changing the default agreement and everyone will benefit from the change.
 To make changes to the agreement, you can either:

 A: Yes.
 Simply use your own name or the contractor's name.